Sign In / Sign Out

 Brian Howard is a Research & Policy Analyst with the American Indian Policy Institute (AIPI) at Arizona State University.
 Prior to joining the AIPI team in November 2016, Brian served over five years as a Legislative Associate with the National Congress of American Indians in Washington, DC.
 Working on behalf of American Indian and Alaska Native tribal governments, Brian’s work included developing and advocating tribal policy initiatives in Congress and the Administration on issues such as Telecommunications, Government Contracting, and Cultural Protections (Sacred Places, Eagle Feather/Eagle Protections, NAGPRA, and Mascot issues).
 Brian’s work experience has included numerous D.C.-based research and policy internships, as well as with the New Mexico House of Representatives and the Gila River Indian Community Council’s Office.

-Brian is on track for a 2020 graduation with an MSTP or Master's of Science and Technology Policy, he graduated from the University of New Mexico in 2009 with his Bachelor of Arts degree in Native American Studies focusing on Federal Indian Law and Policy with a minor in Political Science.
+Brian has a MSTP or Master's of Science and Technology Policy from the ASU School for Innovation and Society.
+In 2009, he graduated from the University of New Mexico with his Bachelor of Arts degree in Native American Studies focusing on Federal Indian Law and Policy with a minor in Political Science.
 He is Akimel O’odham, Tohono O’odham, and Pi-Pash, and an enrolled member of the Gila River Indian Community where he grew up in the Komatke District.

 Policy Communications Coordinator